The Department adheres the principles delineated in the Compact Between Biomedical Graduate Students and Their Research Advisors.

 MS in Pharmacology and Physiology

-The master’s program is two years.
-Master’s students are required to serve as teaching assistants for each semester in the program.
+The thesis based master’s program is two years.
+Master’s students are required to serve as teaching assistants beginning their second semester in the program.
 The first year consists of required coursework, teaching assistantships and laboratory experiences.
-By the end of the first semester, students are expected to have selected a laboratory and mentor for either the thesis or non-thesis track and to form their thesis advisory committee.
+By the end of the first semester, students are expected to have selected a laboratory and mentor and to form their thesis advisory committee.
 The second year consists of a continuation of coursework, ongoing thesis work and the defense of the thesis project.

 PhD in Pharmacology and Physiology